Mark's Longer First-Person Story

 Five years later I had my earliest experience with both teaching and yoga.
 I had started tutoring in a special education classroom (with developmentally delayed children), which ignited a passion for teaching that has grown stronger ever since.
 That same year a friend gave me Alan Watts’ The Book: On the Taboo Against Knowing Who You Are, turning me onto Eastern philosophy, meditation, and yoga.
 I then found a yoga book by Richard Hittleman and started playing around with the asanas.
 Two years later, I was tutoring college students in math and philosophy while using B.K.S.
 Iyengar’s Light on Yoga to dive more deeply into yoga.
 Teaching and yoga, although largely separate, were pulsating in my heart and bodymind.

 Returning to Santa Cruz to study at the University of California campus there in 1979, yoga quickly faded as I concentrated on my studies and political activism on campus and in the local community.
 As a teaching assistant in the Community Studies program, I again enjoyed facilitating learning.
-I also enjoyed all sorts of sports and outdoor adventure, from basketball and ultimate Frisbee to skiing and triathlons.
-After graduation with highest honors I went to L.A. to work on environmental issues for a few years, gaining my first experience in teaching others how to do community organizing.
-With one foot firmly grounded in that work, I stepped the other back into academia for seven years of post-graduate studies in comparative and historical sociology at UCLA.
+I also enjoyed all sorts of sports and outdoor adventure, from basketball and ultimate Frisbee to skiing, rock climbing, and triathlons.
+After graduating with highest honors, I went to L.A. to work on environmental issues for a few years, gaining my first experience in teaching others how to do activist community organizing.
+With one foot firmly grounded in that work, I stepped the other back into academia for seven years of post-graduate studies in comparative and historical sociology at UCLA, and worked at night teaching at L.A.
+City College.

 Working with gang members marked the first time since my mother’s death that I was fully faced with matters of life and death on a daily basis.
 This brought me back to many of the questions I had explored in my teens; it also brought me back to yoga.
 My work and my life were seemingly in fast forward, yet I couldn’t see clearly where I was or where I was going.
 I felt somewhat lost.
 I wanted a better sense of balance in my life - a better life.